xltrail/git-xl/README.md

 [1]: https://ci.appveyor.com/api/projects/status/gr093ijhqwtmp5s9/branch/master?svg=true

-Git XL is an open-source Git command line extension for managing Excel workbook files in Git.
+Git XL is a Git command line extension for managing Excel workbook files.

 The extension makes `git diff` and `git merge` work for Excel VBA (xls, xlt, xla, xlam, xlsx, xlsm, xlsb, xltx, xltm).
 Git XL does not require Excel as it works directly on the workbook file.

 With Git XL installed, Git can diff and merge Excel VBA just like any other source code file.

-It is written in Python, with pre-compiled binaries available for Windows.
+It is a Python wrapper around our proprietary dll `xltrail-core.dll`, with pre-compiled binaries available for Windows.
+We are working to bring our binary to other platforms (like macOS).

 Installation instructions and docs are available at [https://www.xltrail.com/git-xl](https://www.xltrail.com/git-xl).